 Lamination is a process that not only protects the print but also enhances its aesthetic qualities.
 It can be applied to coated papers and boards with a weight above 250 g/m².

-• Matte (laminat mat): Gives prints an elegant, subtle look, minimizes glare, and colors become more muted.
+• Matte (laminat mat): Gives prints an elegant, subtle appearance, minimizes reflections, and makes colors more subdued.

-• Soft touch (laminat Soft touch): Creates a velvety, silky surface, pleasant to the touch.
-Adds a luxurious character without changing the original colors.
+• Soft touch (laminat Soft touch): Creates a velvety, silky surface that is pleasant to the touch.
+Adds a luxurious character without altering the original colors.

-• Glossy (laminat błysk): Gives prints an intense shine, highlighting the vividness and contrast of colors.
-Ideal for advertising materials that need to attract attention.
+• Glossy (laminat błysk): Gives prints an intense gloss, emphasizing color vibrancy and contrast.
+Ideal for advertising materials intended to attract attention.

-• Dark backgrounds: For projects with a lot of dark backgrounds, lamination is recommended.
-It prevents paper fibers from cracking at creases and during cutting, ensuring aesthetic edges.
+• Dark solids: For projects with large areas of dark solids, lamination is recommended.
+This prevents paper fibers from cracking at creases and during cutting, ensuring neat edges.

-Areas designated for selective varnishing should be placed on a separate page as a mask 100%K (black).
+Areas intended for selective varnishing should be placed on a separate page, as a mask in 100%K (black).

-Prepare a PDF file where: Page 1: front, Page 2: back, Page 3: varnish for the front, Page 4 (optional): varnish for the back.
+Prepare a PDF file in which: Page 1: front, Page 2: back, Page 3: varnish for front, Page 4 (optional): varnish for back.

-Do not use shades of gray - even light grays will be automatically converted to black and covered with varnish.
+Do not use shades of gray – even light grays will be automatically converted to black and coated with varnish.

 • Minimum line thickness: 0.4 mm.